APJansen/GroCo/docs/source/api.rst

 API Documentation
 =================

-This part of the documentation covers all the interfaces of Groco.
+This part of the documentation covers all the interfaces of GeqCo.

 .. toctree::
    :maxdepth: 3